naimo84/awesome-nodered/README.md

 - [node-red-contrib-mssql-plus](https://github.com/bestlong/node-red-contrib-mssql-plus) - Execute queries, stored procedures and bulk inserts in Microsoft SQL Server and Azure Databases SQL2000 ~ SQL2019.
 - [node-red-contrib-stackhero-influxdb-v2](https://github.com/stackhero-io/node-red-contrib-stackhero-influxdb-v2) - Save and query data from an InfluxDB v2 time series database.
 - [node-red-contrib-stackhero-mysql](https://github.com/stackhero-io/node-red-contrib-stackhero-mysql) - Connect to a MySQL or a MariaDB database, using TLS (SSL) and compatible with "Caching SHA2 password" authentication method (MySQL >= 8).
+- [node-red-node-leveldb](https://github.com/node-red/node-red-nodes/tree/master/storage/leveldb) - Uses LevelDB for a simple key value pair database.
+- [node-red-node-mysql](https://github.com/node-red/node-red-nodes/tree/master/storage/mysql) - Allows basic access to a MySQL database.
+This node uses the **query** operation against the configured database.
+This does allow both INSERTS and DELETES.
+By it's very nature it allows SQL injection. *so be careful out there*
+- [node-red-node-sqlite](https://github.com/node-red/node-red-nodes/tree/master/storage/sqlite) - Supports read and write to a local sqlite database.

 ### Development